 What We Are Studying

 Since 2010, the Seminar on Vocation across the Lifespan has been meeting twice yearly to explore how vocation is experienced and articulated as it emerges and evolves across the lifespan.
-The Seminar is currently working on a book for seminary students and people in ministry: Calling All Years Good: Evoking Vocation Across the Lifespan (forthcoming 2015).
+The Seminar published a book for seminary students and people in ministry: Calling All Years Good: Christian Vocation throughout Life’s Seasons (Eerdmans, 2017).

 Childhood: How might vocation be experienced by an infant, a toddler, or a young child?
 How do children call forth the vocation of parents?
 Does the idea of a child being called by God challenge traditional definitions of vocation?